svewap/nnhelpers/Documentation/Helpers/Classes/page.rst

 \\nn\\t3::Page()->getPidFromRequest();
 """""""""""""""""""""""""""""""""""""""""""""""

-PID aus Request-String holen, z.B. in Backend Modulen.
+Get PID from request string, e.g. in backend modules.
 Hacky.
-ToDo: Prüfen, ob es eine bessere Methode gibt.
+ToDo: check if there is a better method.

 .. code-block:: php